Pelagicore/softwarecontainer/doc/chapters/troubleshooting/index.rst

       is started.
 This is the case because when softwarecontainer sets up the container it will look for the socket pointed out by ``PULSE_SERVER``, and mount it into the container, so that socket has to exist.

+* How can I check the CPU usage of an application?

+    * When a command is executed in the container via the D-Bus API the return value contains the process ID, see :ref:`D-Bus execute <dbus-execute>`.
+This is the host pid of the process and can be used (e.g. with ``ps``) from outside the container.